 Seattle is a laid-back kind of city, but that doesn't mean it doesn't have its fair share of ritzy hotels.
-Seattle's most expensive hotels are worth the splurge, offering stellar water views, top-notch amenities and great locations that get you right downtown near theaters, restaurants and plenty of things to do.
+Seattle's most expensive hotels are worth the splurge, offering stellar water views and top-notch amenities.
+Bonus - they all have stellar locations that get you right downtown near theaters, restaurants and plenty of things to do.
+Sure, downtown Seattle has all kinds of hotels to choose from, and many will save you a pretty penny over these options, but if you want to go all out and you want to do it in style, then look no further.

 Whether you're traveling on business, looking for an amazing staycation or looking for a beautiful wedding venue, here are Seattle's very best places to stay, and a bit about the amenities that make these hotels worth the cost.